2023 Best Political Science & Government Schools in South Carolina

 Full Political Science & Government at University of South Carolina - Columbia Report

-University of South Carolina - Upstate landed the #6 spot in the 2023 rankings for the best political science and government programs.
-Located in the suburb of Spartanburg, USC Upstate is a public school with a moderately-sized student population.
+With a ranking of #6, University of South Carolina - Upstate did quite well on this year’s best schools for political science and government students.
+Located in the midsize suburb of Spartanburg, USC Upstate is a public college with a medium-sized student population.

 While working on their degree, political science majors at USC Upstate accumulate an average of around $29,500 in student debt.